-?(2) Implementation Objectives (Needs a paragraph of explaination or delete it.)
+(2) Implementation Objectives (Needs a Paragraph or delete?)

-(a) Revision and Amendment of City Ordinances

-Willard City zoning and development ordinances and maps should be revised, updated and/or amended to reflect the General Plan's goals and intentions.
+(a) Revision and Amendment of City Ordinances Willard City zoning and development ordinances and maps should be revised, updated and/or amended to reflect the General Plan's goals and intentions.
 Rural and some Urban design issues should be addressed in and enforced through these ordinances.
+Other

-Other Willard City ordinances and policies should be revised, adopted or amended based on the General Plan goals and policies.
+Willard City ordinances and policies should be revised, adopted or amended based on the

+General Plan goals and policies.
 This General Plan should specify policies to fulfill the spirit of the goals and objectives listed herein.